mramshaw/Cloud_Django/README.md

 [Although it *works*, it looks pretty horrible as our `static` content is missing.
  We can fix that later, probably with a front-end or an `ingress` controller.]

+## Teardown

-Lets teardown our local Kubernetes infrastructure first:
+Lets teardown our local Kubernetes infrastructure:

     $ kubectl delete svc/polls deploy/polls